crystal-ball/cssup/README.md

 * [ ] Enhance the CSS processor used by the webpack plugin to be configurable so you can use whatever (pre/post)processor setup you want.
+* [ ] Look into development env setup, initial process is going to emit an asset at end of build, so page will have to be reloaded to update styles.
+      Investigate including CSS value in a CSSUp TTS during dev environments and using a `cssup` function to inject styles to a DOM node.
 * [ ] Split repo up into a mono-repo with Babel and webpack packages.
 Add a syntax highlighter using [`vscode-styled-components`][styled] as an example.
 Explore creating an Ember addon...